 Unlike Kopi Luwak, the Black Ivory Coffee Company claims that it chooses top-quality Thai Arabica coffee beans to be processed -digested- by their elephants.
-Moreover, the company assures that they rescued elephants from illegal exploitation and their health and overall wellness are in experts’ hands.
+Moreover, the company assures that they rescued elephants from illegal exploitation and that their health and overall wellness are in experts’ hands.
 Still, I could say that it would be better to let elephants go instead of using them to produce exotic coffee beans.

 In short, Black Ivory Coffee is more traceable and has better quality controls than Kopi Luwak.
 Yet, it’s difficult to demonstrate if it’s worth $1,000 per pound.

 Does it deserve to compete with Top-Class Specialty Coffee?

 Jamaican Blue Mountain has been consistently among the most valued coffees for years.
 Unlike Kopi Luwak and Black Ivory, its price doesn’t have anything to do with the fermentation process.
 Put simply, Blue Mountain offers a unique aroma, with a minimal production capability and strict quality controls to award certified production.
 It’s more than enough to create more demand than coffee bean producers could satisfy, ever.